simonwhitaker/gibo/README.md

 ### Installation on Fedora Linux

-`gibo` is avaiable as a [COPR repository](https://copr.fedorainfracloud.org/).
+`gibo` is available as a [COPR repository](https://copr.fedorainfracloud.org/).
 It provides packages for main script and bash / zsh completions:

     dnf copr enable saschpe/gibo
     dnf install gibo gibo-bash-completion gibo-zsh-completion

+### Installation on Arch Linux

+`gibo` is available on the [AUR](https://aur.archlinux.org/packages/gibo).
+The package provides the main script and bash / zsh / fish completions.
+If using an aur helper such as [yay](https://github.com/Jguer/yay), run:

+    yay -S gibo

 ### Installation on other (*nix) platforms